opensourcefeed/opensourcefeed.github.io/_posts/2017-02-01-00-kde-neon-offers-perfect-desktop-on-stable-base.md

 image: "/assets/images/post-images/neon_a.jpg"
 ---
 **KDE neon** is an amazing GNU/Linux distribution developed by the KDE community.
-It integrates most up-to-date KDE Plasma desktop and other KDE community developed applications on stable base of Ubuntu LTS (Long Term Supported) releases.
-While the core remains the same (LTS release of Ubuntu), the KDE components get contineous updates to provide most modern KDE technologies to the end users.
+It integrates most up-to-date KDE Plasma desktop and other KDE community developed applications on the stable base of Ubuntu LTS (Long Term Supported) releases.
+While the core remains the same (LTS release of Ubuntu), the KDE components get continuous updates to provide most modern KDE technologies to the end users.

 ![A Preview of KDE neon Desktop](/assets/images/post-images/neon_a.jpg) *Courtesy : Linux.com portal*

-The *Linux.com* portal has published a review on KDE neon project which observes that, the project a success for providing an almost perfect desktop environment to the end users.
+The *Linux.com* portal has published a review of KDE neon project which observes that the project a success for providing an almost perfect desktop environment to the end users.
 The review begins by stating that, the user interest has dramatically moved away from KDE project over the years.
-Plasma 3 was able to attract a lot of users owing to it's simplcity and traditional user experience.
-However, Plasma 4 made the system more heavy and was not that responsive.
+Plasma 3 was able to attract a lot of users owing to its simplicity and traditional user experience.
+However, Plasma 4 made the system heavier and was not that responsive.
 Plasma 5 was able to overcome limitations of Plasma 4 by making system more responsive and resource efficient.
-Still it was lagging behind due to sticking with a traditional desktop metaphor and the desktop was buggy on most of the platforms.
-The KDE neon project was started to show-off how well, KDE Plasma desktop can be integrated with a GNU/Linux distribution.
+Still, it was lagging behind due tosticking with a traditional desktop metaphor and the desktop was buggy on most of the platforms.
+TheKDE neon project was started to show-off how well, KDE Plasma desktop can be integrated with a GNU/Linux distribution.

 According to the review, KDE neon provides a smooth Plasma experience to the end users.
-The project is integrating a nice flat theme, and it is very stable and fast comparing to KDE Plasma 4.
-The widget management has also becomes much easier.
-However, there are some rough edges like, lack of commonly used applications like office suites and somewhat outdated packages.
+The project is integrating a nice flat theme, and it is very stable and fast compared to KDE Plasma 4.
+The widget management has also become much easier.
+However, there are some rough edges like lack of commonly used applications like office suites and somewhat outdated packages.

 <blockquote>